Jimike110/quizApp/README.md

 # Smart Trivia Quiz App
-This is a beautiful, functional and responsive, web-based trivia quiz application that allows users to test their knowledge on random categories of questions.
+This is a beautiful, functional and responsive, web-based trivia quiz application that allows users to test their knowledge on select categories of questions.
 The app is built using HTML, CSS, and JavaScript, and utilizes The Trivia API to generate random questions.

 ## Features
 - Allows users to select quiz category, difficulty and question limit.